 - Blue Horse is 100% organic without any extra artificial caffeine or coffee sweeteners.

-- Strong yet smooth without an after-bitter taste.
+- Strong yet smooth without a bitter aftertaste.

 - Beans of Blue Horse are glossy and have a luxury dark-brown color with great aromas presenting a balanced body.